 How do you handle the storms that arise in your life?
 Oh, storms will most certainly come because they are a part of the human experience!
 How we respond will determine how long the storm lasts and what its effects will be.

 Jesus and His Disciples were on a boat in the middle of a physical storm.
 That’s probably one of the worst places to be.
 But there were two different responses to the same storm.
-The boat was rocking and reeling from the wind and the waves.
+The boat rocked and reeled from the wind and the waves.
 The boat was filling with water.
 The Disciples, in panic, began to do everything they could to salvage the boat.
-Furiously they were running around bailing out water, and trimming the sails.
+Furiously they bailed water out of the boat, and trimmed the sails.
 They needed more help!

 Then someone noticed that Jesus was missing so they went looking for Him.
 They found him in the back of the boat.
 Jesus wasn’t praying.
 Jesus wasn’t bailing out water.
 Jesus was sleeping!
 The Disciples chastised Him and questioned if He really cared.

 Jesus awoke and spoke to the wind, waves and rain!
 They obeyed His command!
 You see, the Disciple’s missed an important point.
 Before they got into the boat, Jesus had already said that they were going over to the other side!
 Once Jesus spoke it, there was no other option available.
 Anything contrary to those words could not win!

 What storm is raging in your life?
 Jesus has already spoken blessings and promises over your life.
 You speak to those storms and command them to cease because they cannot stop you from getting to the place where God has promised you!
 As a child of God, you have the same power to speak and things happen!
 Try it!

 Tomorrow’s Reading: Leviticus 11:1-12:8; Mark 5:21-43; Psalm 38:1-22; Proverbs 10:8-9